AlexandrPer/rsschool-cv/cv.md

 * Nationality: Belarussian
 * Email: gthtnznrjdfytr@gmail.com

-<h4>My main goal is all-round development, learning new skills and a successful career.
-This is facilitated by such qualities as: purposefulness, focus on results, desire to learn something new and interesting.
+#### <h4>My main goal is all-round development, learning new skills and a successful career.
+This is facilitated by such qualities as: purposefulness, focus on results, desire
+#### <h4>to learn something new and interesting.
 I always want to move forward with new knowledge.
 I am currently studying programming languages.
+Specialty
-Specialty programmer-engineer-economist at MITSO University.
+#### <h4>programmer-engineer-economist at MITSO University.
 Interesting programming.
-The most important thing for me is to do what I love.</h4>
+The most important thing for me is to do what I love.

-<h2>Skills</h2>
+## <h2>Skills

 1. html
 1. css